 As Canadians vote for legislative elections on September 20, Erin O’Toole, the conservative leader and opponent of Justin Trudeau vowed to take a tougher line with China.
 If he wins the election, O’Toole said he would push to join the alliance.

-The deal is supposed to bring peace and stability from one side whereas it takes a hit from the Chinese perspective.
+The deal is supposed to bring peace and stability from one side whereas peace becomes more fragile from the Chinese perspective.

 China is the first commercial partner of Australia.
 However, relations between both countries have been difficult recently.